 - Forget the random number

 Step 3 is super important, so we'll try to explain why.
-If you look at the prover and verifier keys it is almost impossible to figure out what tau is (it's an example of the "discrete logarithm problem").
-But if you do know the secret number tau then you can actually create false proofs that allow you to submit fraudulent transactions to the chain.
-Essentially this means that anyone who figures out what tau is can make tokens out of thin air!
+If you look at the prover and verifier keys it is almost impossible to figure out what is (it's an example of the "discrete logarithm problem").
+But if you do know the secret numbers then you can actually create false proofs that allow you to submit fraudulent transactions to the chain.
+Essentially this means that anyone who figures out what is can make tokens out of thin air!

-So tau is a dangerous number.
-Tau is so dangerous that it's known as "toxic waste."
-And like the toxic waste produced by a chemical plant, it's essential that we dispose of tau properly.
+So while the existence of is a necessary evil, itself is a dangerous set of numbers nobody should know.
+This is why it's known as toxic waste.
+And like the toxic waste produced by a chemical plant, it's essential that we dispose of properly.
 The point of a trusted setup is to make sure that the prover and verifier keys are properly formed and that the toxic waste is thrown away for good.